Carlos García (baseball)

-Carlos Jesús García Guerrero (born October 15, 1967) is a Venezuelan former professional baseball second baseman and right-handed batter who played for the Pittsburgh Pirates (1990–1996), Toronto Blue Jays (1997), Anaheim Angels (1998) and San Diego Padres (1999).
-He is a former Manager of the Pirates' Double-A affiliate, the Altoona Curve.
+Carlos Jesús García Guerrero (born October 15, 1967) is a Venezuelan former professional baseball second baseman who played for the Pittsburgh Pirates (1990–1996), Toronto Blue Jays (1997), Anaheim Angels (1998) and San Diego Padres (1999).
+He is a former manager of the Pirates' Double-A affiliate, the Altoona Curve.
 In 2018, he became manager of the Acereros de Monclova of the Mexican League.
-Since 2021, he is the manager of the Líderes de Miranda of the Venezuelan Major League.
+Since 2021, he has managed Líderes de Miranda of the Venezuelan Major League.

 Playing career

-García signed as an amateur free agent with the Pirates in 1987.
-He spent nearly three seasons at the Pirates' AAA Buffalo farm team.
-García had his best season yet at Buffalo in 1992, batting .303, with 13 home runs and 70 runs batted in.
-Originally a shortstop the Pirates' trade of José Lind offered García an opportunity at second base, as Jay Bell was entrenched at shortstop.
-He enjoyed his best seasons in 1995 and 1996, batting .294 and .285.
+García signed as an amateur free agent with the Pirates in January 1987.
+He was an Eastern League All-Star in 1990.
+He made his MLB debut later that year, splitting three season between Pittsburgh and their Triple-A affiliate, the Buffalo Bisons.
+He had his best season at Buffalo in 1992, batting .303, with 13 home runs and 70 runs batted in (RBIs).
+Originally a shortstop, the Pirates' trade of José Lind offered García an opportunity at second base, as Jay Bell was entrenched at shortstop.
+In 1993, he was third among National League (NL) rookies in hits and stolen bases.
+His first MLB home run was an inside-the-park home run off Orel Hershiser of the Los Angeles Dodgers.
+He was the Pirates' lone representative at the 1994 MLB All-Star game; he singled in one of his two at-bats.
+He had a career-best .294 batting average in 1995.

-In a 610-game career, García hit for .266 (580 of 2178), with 33 homers, 197 RBI, 274 runs scored, 102 doubles, 17 triples and 73 stolen bases.

-He was the Pirates lone representative at the 1994 All Star game; he singled in his only at bat.

-In 1996, García was traded with Orlando Merced and Dan Plesac to the Toronto Blue Jays for José Silva, two minor leaguers, and players to be named later, who included Abraham Núñez and Craig Wilson.
+In November 1996, García was traded with Orlando Merced and Dan Plesac to the Toronto Blue Jays for José Silva, two minor leaguers, and players to be named later, who included Abraham Núñez and Craig Wilson.
 García finished his career with single seasons with the Blue Jays, Anaheim Angels and San Diego Padres.
+In a 610-game MLB career, García hit .266 with 33 homers, 197 RBI, 274 runs scored, 102 doubles, 17 triples, and 73 stolen bases.

 Coaching career

-García served as the first base and third base coaches for the Seattle Mariners from 2005 through 2007.
-He served as the first base coach and infield instructor for the Pittsburgh Pirates for the 2010 season.
+García served as the first base and third base coach for the Seattle Mariners from 2005 through 2007.
+He served as the first base coach and infield instructor for the Pittsburgh Pirates in 2010.

-Carlos was named the manager of the Bradenton Marauders, the Class High-A affiliate of the Pittsburgh Pirates, in December 2010.
-In 2013, he was promoted as manager of the Pirates' Double-A affiliate the Altoona Curve.
-It was announced on Sep 23, 2014 that he would be fired from his position with the Altoona Curve.
+Carlos was named the manager of the Bradenton Marauders, the Class High-A affiliate of the Pirates, in December 2010.
+In 2013, he was promoted as manager of the Pirates' Double-A affiliate, the Altoona Curve.
+On September 23, 2014, he was fired as the Curve's manager.

 García was announced as the hitting coach for the Acereros de Monclova of the Mexican League for the Spring Tournament of the 2018 season.
 He was promoted to manager for the Fall Tournament of the 2018 season, but left the organization prematurely for personal reasons.

+In 2021, García began managing Líderes de Miranda of the Venezuelan Major League.
+He was named the league's manager of the year in 2024.

+García was a coach for the Venezuela national team at the 2019 WBSC Premier12.